pygame/pygame/docs/reST/ref/joystick.rst

    and values for those Joystick objects will be shared.

    The Joystick object allows you to get information about the types of controls on a joystick device.
-Once the device is initialized the Pygame event queue will start receiving events about its input.
+Once the device is initialized the pygame event queue will start receiving events about its input.

    You can call the ``Joystick.get_name()`` and ``Joystick.get_id()`` functions